w3f/Grants-Program/applications/PolkaKey.md

 PolkaKey will bringing smooth UX to Polkadot, it is simple than subkey.

-PolkaKey is Open source for full transparency, the code is published under the MIT license so anybody can audit.
+PolkaKey is Open source for full transparency, so anybody can audit.

 PolkaKey will never save any wallet info locally, the private key is self-owned.